vagrantpress/vagrantpress/README.md

 + WordPress sniffs for phpcs
 + WordPress Unit Tests - **installed via composer*

-**PEAR removed since as support has reached end of life, see [End of Life for PEAR Installation Method](https://github.com/sebastianbergmann/phpunit/wiki/End-of-Life-for-PEAR-Installation-Method)*
+**PEAR removed as support has reached end of life, see [End of Life for PEAR Installation Method](https://github.com/sebastianbergmann/phpunit/wiki/End-of-Life-for-PEAR-Installation-Method)*

 # Prerequisites